Elizabeth Demaree, D.O.

 Skin cancer can take many forms, but the three most common are:

-- Squamous cell carcinoma.
 Also in the outer layer of skin, this type of skin cancer forms in squamous cells.
-Signs are often a firm, red nodule or a flat lesion with a scaly, crusty surface.
+Signs often are a firm, red nodule or a flat lesion with a scaly, crusty surface.

 What can I do to prevent skin cancer?

-Leading medical experts, including Mayo Clinic, recommend the following for preventing skin cancer:
+Leading medical experts, including Mayo Clinic, recommend these five steps for preventing skin cancer:

 - Avoid the sun between 10 a.m. and 4 p.m., which are the peak hours of sun strength in North America, even in the winter and on cloudy days.

-- Wear sunscreen — at least SPF 15 — throughout the entire year.
-Re-apply sunscreen every two hours or more frequently if you’re swimming or sweating.
+- Wear sunscreen — at least sun protection factor (SPF) 30 — throughout the entire year.
+Reapply sunscreen every two hours or more frequently if you're swimming or sweating.

-- Wear protective clothing.
-Hats with wide brims and clothing that covers your arms and legs are helpful — sunscreen doesn’t block all UV rays, which cause skin cancer.
+- Wear sun-protective clothing with ultraviolet protection factor (UPF) of 50+, which blocks 98% of the sun's rays.
+Hats with wide brims and sun-protective clothing that covers your arms and legs are helpful to protect your skin from harmful UV damage.
+Sunscreen doesn't block all UV rays, which cause skin cancer.

 - Avoid tanning beds.
 Tanning beds operate with UV lights, damaging your skin and potentially leading to cancer.